ZeroNerodaHero/USACO_Platinum_Contest/README.md

 I used PLUG DP to solve [van (USACO 6.1)](https://github.com/ZeroNerodaHero/USACO-Training-Gateway/blob/master/6.1/van.cpp) and [betsy (USACO 6.5)](https://github.com/ZeroNerodaHero/USACO-Training-Gateway/blob/master/6.5/betsy.cpp).
 Here I modify the plug properties to solve the ["Compound Escape" problem](2019_03Open#2-compound-escape) again.

-The [code]() is pretty much simimlar to other two problems.
-The plug DP is very useful to solve the row-based, such as grid, problems when the size of one row is relatively small.
-It greatly improves the performance of related Bellman-Held-Karp Algorithm for these special cases.
-As the state space is very much, we should have a way to store the state.
-I used hash table in thse cases.
+The [code](2019_03Open/escapeplug.cpp) is pretty much simimlar to other two problems.
+The plug DP is used to solve the row-based, such as grid, problems when the size of one row is relatively small.
+It greatly improves the performance of the Bellman-Held-Karp Algorithm for these special cases.
+As the state space is small but scattered, we should have a way to store the state.
+I used hash table in these cases.